RockRottenSalad/pratt_parser/README.md

 ## Notes about latest commits

-Adding support for single line comments using the '#' symbol.
+Added support for single line comments using the '#' symbol.

 Scope now exists, see `demo_files/scope_example.txt` for an example.
 Simple expression functions now exists, see `demo_files/func.txt` for an example.